One week after the Monitoring Social Media Bootcamp #msmbc10 – A look at influencers

-Those people, sites and posts that are “influential” are so because of the key words chosen for us to analyze.
-Chris Brogan, for example, is an arguably influential blogger and social media consultant, but does not even appear among the top 100 of this “influencer” list.
+Those people, sites, and posts that are “influential” are so because of the keywords are chosen for us to analyze.
+Chris Brogan, for example, is an arguably influential blogger and social media consultant but does not even appear among the top 100 of this “influencer” list.
 Why?
 Because he hasn’t (as of this writing) taken an interest in the event or participated in any conversations surrounding it.

 Thanks again to Luke Brynley-Jones and Our Social Times for organizing the event and to all of the participants for making it a truly enjoyable day.

 Check out the Our Social Times site for the SlideShare presentations of the day.

 We look forward to keeping in touch and perhaps seeing you in the fall?